jasonekratz/tootdel/README.md

     - delete anything older than this number
 - client_key, client_secret, access_token
     - these all come from your particular profile on your Mastodon server

+## Running the script
+If you used the installation instructions above then from the directory that contains the script and pipfile run the command `pipenv shell`.
+Then run `python3 tootdel.py`.

 ## Logging
 This script creates a directory called `.tootdel` in your home directory and writes to a log file there when it runs.